 The researchers report their findings in a paper now published in the journal Nature.

 Inflammation is a series of biochemical responses launched by the immune system when it detects something that might cause harm.
 We can see and feel it when we get a splinter in our finger, for example; the wound area swells, reddens, throbs, and becomes painful.

-As the process of inflammation unfolds, groups of different cells release substances that, in turn, trigger a range of responses.
+As the process of inflammation unfolds, groups of different cells

 For example, they cause blood vessels to expand and become permeable so that more blood and defense cells can reach the site of injury, and they irritate nerves so that pain messages travel to the brain.